-All volunteers and employees working in a role that involves significant access to children, or where they hold a Position of Trust, or existing volunteers or employees who change their role to work with children, are required to complete a vetting process as outlined in the safeguarding policy in 5.1 Safe Recruitment Practice.
+All volunteers and employees working in a role that involves significant access to children, or where they hold a Position of Trust, or existing volunteers or employees who change their role to work with children, are required to complete a vetting process as outlined in the Safeguarding and Protecting Children Policy and Procedures in 5.1 Safe Recruitment Practice.

 Awareness and Training

 In addition to pre-selection checks, the safeguarding process includes training after recruitment to help staff and volunteers for the BPA and ParalympicsGB to:

 - Analyse their own practice against established good practice, and to ensure their practice is not likely to result in allegations being made.

 - Recognise their responsibilities and report any concerns about suspected poor practice or possible abuse.